[A/N: If you have already read my other stories, welcome back!

 Small Gods cemetery has long been the final rest of those not wealthy enough to afford a more respectable repose, or of those perhaps unwilling to commit to one of the more prominent gods.
 It's no wonder that it also happens to be the final post for many members of the City Watch, so to speak; men and women who have seen far too much to have much faith in anything, and make far too little money to afford better.

 Perhaps it isn't a coincidence that this quiet corner most favored by the lowly watchmen, was also the recent scene of much excitement.
-The perpetrators of all this do-ish-ness are now respectively in various states of pain, empathy and grudging sympathy.
+The perpetrators of all this to-do-ish-ness are now respectively in various states of pain, empathy and grudging sympathy.

 The pain resides firmly in the ribcage of one Jonathon Knäcke, who until recently was possessed of a complete set of ribs and a sturdy, if somewhat commonplace, sternum.
 That is until he was struck by the noble and damn-fool idea of playing the hero by using his chest as a shield to save his lady-love.
 As a result, he discovered that while love may be stronger than oak, when struck by the heavy and unnaturally speeding Weapon of Crass Destruction called The Poker, it is bound to come out second-best.